sumanstats/rakurstudio/README.md

 You are done!!

-**Perl 6** is a powerful scripting, OOP and functional programming language with robust regex grammars.
+**Raku** is a powerful scripting, OOP and functional programming language with robust regex grammars.

 ## License ##